John Reynolds (Indiana politician): Career

 Reynolds moved to Illinois and took a land claim.
 He lived there for three months before returning to Rolling Prairie.
 Reynolds took a construction contract with the Lake Shore and Michigan Southern Railway.
 His partners left and Reynolds operated the portion they constructed as an individual enterprise for three years.
-He worked with his brothers George and Ethan in a merchantile business.
-Reynolds retired from the merchantile business and became engaged in banking and other financial enterprises until 1860.
+He worked with his brothers George and Ethan in a mercantile business.
+Reynolds retired from the mercantile business and became engaged in banking and other financial enterprises until 1860.
 In 1860, he was noted as the wealthiest man in Indiana.

 Reynolds was a Whig and later became a Republican.
 From 1850 to 1851 and in 1867, Reynolds served in the Indiana House of Representatives.
 Reynolds was elected to the Indiana Senate in 1862, after the resignation of John F. Miller.
 Reynolds served as a delegate at the 1864 National Union National Convention and a presidential elector at the 1884 Republican National Convention.
 He also served as a member of the Constitutional Convention.

 In 1861, at the outbreak of the American Civil War, Reynolds sent two substitutes in his stead.
 Reynolds owned a controlling interest in the First National Bank of South Bend and the First National Bank of Michigan City.
 He was president of Buchanan's Bank in Michigan and a large stockholder of Union National Bank of Chicago.
 He was a millionaire.